 Tekedia Capital provides a trusted and secure platform for individuals, institutions and investment groups anywhere in the world to invest at least $10,000 in technology-anchored companies with focus on Africa.
 The process flow is as follows:

-- Step 4: Investor invests or co-invests with others.
-Each investor is encouraged to invest at least $10,000 and investment cycles are typically quarterly.
+- Step 3: Investor invests or co-invests with others.
+Minimum investment per startup is $10,000 or equivalent in local currency.
 The timing would be communicated to the investor to enable planning.

 Fees & Cost Structure

-- Annual Fee of $1,000 or local currency equivalent: Tekedia Capital charges $1,000 annual fee which includes an investor in Tekedia Capital deals for 12 months.
+- Annual Fee of $1,000 or local currency equivalent: Tekedia Capital charges $1,000 annual fee to include an investor in Tekedia Capital deal flows for 12 months or 4 investment cycles.
 This fee is used to run administrative activities, research & development, due diligence on startups, and perform routine paperworks in the business.
 If after a year, the investor could decide not to renew the annual fee.
 This could be because the investor has invested in enough startups or for any other reason.
 Largely, if the investor does not renew, Tekedia Capital will stop sharing deal flows with that investor.
 Even with that, the investor will remain connected with Tekedia Capital for any previous investment made.
+You can go here and pay ($1,000 or N430,000 naira ) via many options provided.

 - Carried interest of 20%: Carried Interest is a performance-based compensation system that aligns investors’ interest with Tekedia Capital towards incentivizing the team to outperform by discovering category-king startups, and nurture them to exit.
 For example, if an investment of $100,000 is exited at $1,000,000, the investor will receive first the principal of $100,000, and then another $720,000, which represents 80% of the profits earned.
 Tekedia Capital team receives $180,000.